 There are different aspects to the promise to Abraham, all of which can be used to display different aspects of the Gospel and shadow pictures of Messiah.

-The Hebrew language points to the Word, who is Messiah.
+The Hebrew language points to the Word of God, who is Messiah.
 Each letter of the Hebrew Aleph-Bet, and each word in Hebrew points to Messiah.
-Hence, every word of every language points to Messiah.
-It is harder to see Him in English, or German or French than it is in the pure waters of Hebrew but He is seen nevertheless.
+Hence, if the theory is true that every language springs from Hebrew then every word of every language points to Messiah.
+It is harder to see Him in English, or German or French than it is in the “pure waters” of Hebrew but He is seen nevertheless.

 Book of Sirach Prologue

 “Wherefore, let me entreat you to read it with favor and attention, and to pardon us, wherein we may seem to come shore of some words which we have labored to interpret.
 For the same things uttered in Hebrew, and translated into another tongue, have not the same force in them: and not only these things, but the Law itself, and the Prophets , and the rest of the books, have no small difference, when they are spoken in their own language.”

 “Againe they were not out of the Hebrew fountain (wee speake of the Latine Translations of the Old Testament) but out of the Greeke streame, therefore the Greeke being not altogether cleare, the Laitine deriued from it must needs be muddie.”